cloudmesh-community/book/chapters/os/ubuntu-usb-osx.md

     $ hdiutil convert ubuntu-18.04-desktop-amd64.iso -format UDRW -o ubuntu-18.04-desktop-amd64.img

-OSX will append a .dmg behind the name.
+macOS will append a .dmg behind the name.
 At this time **do not** plug in your usb stick.
 Just issue the command

     $ diskutil list